House on Haunted Hill (1999 film): Release

-Promotion
+Marketing

 In keeping with the spirit of William Castle's tradition of releasing each of his films with a marketing gimmick, Warner Bros. and Dark Castle supplied movie theatres with scratch-off tickets that would be given to moviegoers.
 The scratch-off ticket would give each patron a chance to win money, like the characters in the film.
-The cash prizes totaled $1 million, including rentals from Blockbuster.
+The cash prizes totaled $1 million, including movie rentals from Blockbuster.

 Dark Castle had originally intended to release each of their films with a gimmick much like Castle had done.
 They had considered releasing the remake Thirteen Ghosts in 3-D with special glasses similar to the ones used by the characters in the film.
 These plans were scrapped and House on Haunted Hill remains the only film released with a special marketing gimmick.